ananddamodaran/kotlin-examples/kotlin_programming_by_example.md

        pattern such as Decorator
      - This is done via special declarations called Extensions
      - Kotlin supports Extension Functions and Extension Properties
+5. Kotlin Higher order functions
+     - A higher order function is a function that takes functions as parameters, or returns a function